jafudi/flexpair-website/index.md

 With our novel Flexpair solution, which you can test here for free, you will have
 - the feeling of shoulder-to-shoulder pair programming, even when working remotely
+- a unified tool for synchronous and asynchronous collaboration
-- zero friction when you need external people to join your session ad hoc
+- zero friction when you need external people like freelancers to join your project ad hoc (important in times of skills shortage)
 - the ability to clone not only the code but the entire shared desktop at the press of a button
 - no missing dependencies etc. ever again, even across different cloud providers
 - the option to flexibly scale up (and down) your RAM and CPU cores
 - minimal latency and bandwidth requirements
 - no need for a second or third notebook
+- records of the whole interaction history in one place

 Not so fun fact: Did you know that the production of a notebook until you switch it on the first time produces as much CO2 as driving about 1200 km with your car?